arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 * **Localization**: this phase involves narrowing the range of possibilities until the bug can be isolated to a specific code segment in the embedded software.
 * **Correction**: this phase involves eradicating the bug from the software.

-Knowing the potential causes of bugs, allows us to adopt strategies that can minimize their occurrence.
+Knowing the potential causes of bugs allows us to adopt strategies that minimize their occurrence.

 ## Further Reading and Resources